Chapter 10:

 Dusk rapidly approached as Nicolaus’s azure telekinesis cut through the fading orange sky.
 Amala trailed behind with her magenta haze, doing everything she could to keep up, but even so, Nicolaus was edging further away!
 “You’re really fast!
 Slow down!”
 She hollered over the roaring winds.

 “Huh?!
 Oh…sorry.”
-He hadn’t even noticed, as Nicolaus wasn’t moving at full speed.
+Nicolaus hadn’t noticed, not even moving at full speed.
 It felt like the limitation of his power wasn’t even in sight!
 “That’s strange.
 It’s just…I feel I could go twice that speed.
 I didn’t feel this powerful before…”

 “What are you doing, come on!”
-Unintentionally, Nicolaus had come to a full stop, but resumed once Amala zoomed by.
-The two landed out of sight from the football field in the woods.
+Unintentionally, Nicolaus had come to a full stop but resumed once Amala zoomed by.
+Landing in the woods, out of sight from the football field in the woods, then landed.
 As soon as Nicolaus called Vergil, the phone connected.

 “N-Nicolaus…I’m over…h-h-here.”
 Underneath the bleachers sat the ghastly visage of Vergil.
 The boy’s white hair and pale skin contrasted with the darkness surrounding him, looking like an apparition.
 Both adults remained vigilant to avoid being seen by any faculty.
 “A-Amala came t-too?”

-“It was her idea, actually.”
+“It was her idea, actually.
+You should thank her.”
 Amala turned away, to which Nicolaus could’ve sworn he saw a slight blush on her cheeks.
 “How about we get you home?
 No wait, what about your sister?”

 “…She’s…home for the day…” He clutched his bag, thinking of how traumatized Wilhelmina must’ve been. “…I-I-I…”